Thomas Hayton Mawson: Working life

 Between 1902 and 1903 Thomas Mawson designed the summerhouse, balustraded terraces and pond within a formal garden for Albert Ochs at his new house at Walmer, Kent.
 Walmer Place was built in 1901 on the site of the earlier building known as Walmer Lodge.
 The summerhouse itself is of architectural merit with high quality stonework to its classical detailing and it survives largely intact.
 The designs for the gardens at Walmer Place were exhibited in 1903 at the Royal Academy.

 The Rushton Hall estate in Northamptonshire has early 20th century formal terraced gardens designed by Mawson between 1905–1909 and implemented by his brother Robert.
 In 1908 Mawson was enlisted to design the main public park in the new town of Barrow-in-Furness.

+In 1907 Mawson designed the terraced gardens for Lindeth Fell, near Windermere.
+The gardens remain remarkably intact; the terraces and richly planted borders sit the house in a relaxed style on a sloping hillside with views over lake Windermere to the Coniston mountains.
+Elizabeth Kissack's 2006 book on Mawson describes the gardens here as 'where Mawson excelled in making the garden seem to wrap itself around the house as if they were one'.

-Later Mawson designed gardens in various parts of Britain, and others in Europe and Canada.
-In London he designed gardens at The Hill, in Hampstead for Lord Leverhulme.
-The impressive 800 ft long pergola is now open to the public as part of the West Heath.
+In London Mawson designed gardens at The Hill, in Hampstead for Lord Leverhulme.
+The impressive 800 ft long pergola is now open to the public as The Hill Garden and Pergola, part of the West Heath.
 He designed Rivington Gardens and Lever Park in Lancashire also for Lord Leverhulme.
 Padiham Memorial Park (1921) was another commission in Lancashire.
 Mawson also designed the gardens at Wood Hall near Cockermouth, Cumbria, which were completed in 1920.
 Much of this garden still survives today.

 From 1910 to 1924 he lectured frequently at the school of civic design, Liverpool University.
 He also contributed articles on garden design to The Studio magazine and its annual The Studio Year Book of Decorative Art.
 In the 1920s he designed gardens for Dunira, a country house in Perthshire.